SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/searchengine/using-the-searchengine-class-blog-post.md

 # This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

 # Mandatory fields.
-title: using_the_searchengine_class_blog_post       # (Required) Very important for SEO.
+uid: using_the_searchengine_class_blog_post       # (Required) Very important for SEO.
 Intent in a unique string of 43-59 chars including spaces.
-description: Using the SearchEngine class in ejScript # (Required) Important for SEO.
+title: Using the SearchEngine class in ejScript # (Required) Important for SEO.
 Recommended character length is 115-145 characters including spaces.
 author: Frode Lillerud
 so.date: 03.03.2012
 keywords: search,crmscript